Preston and Longridge Railway: Development

 In 1850, a double-track extension was built connecting to the existing line a few hundred yards east of the Deepdale Street terminus.
-The line passed via the 862 yd Miley Tunnel under the north part of Preston and connected to the Preston and Wyre Joint Railway very close to that line’s original terminus at Maudlands.
+The line passed via the 862 yd Miley Tunnel under the north part of Preston and connected to the Preston and Wyre Joint Railway very close to that line's original terminus at Maudlands.
 The extension was initially used for goods only.

 The first work on the Grimsargh to Skipton line was the excavation of a short cutting (which still exists) south of Hurst Green (at 53.827385°N 2.484603°W), but then the project was abandoned.
-In 1852, the FP&WRR Company collapsed.
+In 1852, the Fleetwood, Preston and West Riding Junction Railway Company collapsed.
 The Preston and Longridge Railway acquired the engines and rolling stock of the collapsed company in lieu of owed rental fees.

 However, in 1856 a reformed Fleetwood, Preston and West Riding Junction Railway Company purchased the line.
 The line through Miley Tunnel was opened to passengers, with new stations at each end, at Deepdale Bridge on Deepdale Road and at Maudland Bridge.
 The original Deepdale Street terminus was closed to passengers but continued to be used for goods.

 By 1866, the plan to extend the line to Yorkshire had been revived.
 Fearing that the rival Midland Railway would buy the line to gain access to Preston, the Lancashire and Yorkshire Railway (L&YR) bought the line instead.
-From the following year, the line was owned jointly by the L&YR and the London and North Western Railway (LNWR).
+From the following year, the line was owned jointly by the L&YR and the London and North Western Railway (LNWR) under the Lancashire and Yorkshire and London and North Western Railways Act 1896 (59 & 60 Vict. c. cxxxiv).